acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 run from the command line.

-The firmware on the iMac cannot be updated without an initial hardware flash (SOIC clip plus CH341A controller), therefore the recommended approach on iMac systems is [VBIOS injection](#install-to-vbios).
+The firmware on the iMac cannot be updated without an initial hardware flash (SOIC clip plus CH341A controller), therefore the recommended approach on iMac systems is [vBIOS injection](#install-to-vBIOS).
 However, the below instructions for firmware injection do work, if you are willing to do a hardware flash of the resulting firmware file, or if you have already [unprotected your iMac firmware](https://forums.macrumors.com/threads/imac-2011-see-more-uefi-firmware-mod.2257435/page-3?post=31087001#post-31087001) - which reduces security, and is only recommended for those actively developing firmware modifications.